IMadeThisAccountForSchool/avalanche4447/README.md

-# COMP 4447: Avalanche Data
+# COMP 4447: Avalanche Fatalities Data

 ## Introduction
 This is a final project for COMP 4447 that demonstrate collecting, manipulating, and cleaning data for further use.